 3. Make the Call

-It's the employer's responsibility to file a workers' compensation claim for their injured workers as soon as the injury is reported to the employer.
-While it should be the employer who reports the claim, anyone can, including the injured worker, their doctor, attorney or other medical service provider.
-It is in the best interest of the injured worker and the employer to report workers' compensation claims as soon as possible after an injury.
+It's the employer's responsibility to file a workers' compensation claim for their workers as soon as the illness or injury is reported to the employer.
+While it should be the employer who reports the claim, anyone can, including the worker, their doctor, attorney or other medical service provider.
+It is in the best interest of the worker and the employer to report workers' compensation claims as soon as possible after an injury.

 Read the rest of our series on workers' compensation insurance: